pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 The actual implementation is more in-the-weeds than I was hoping, at least for someone with a good decade between them and their last statistics class and no LLM familiarity beyond the basics.
 Still, after spending a few hours going back and forth with the papers and articles, not only do I think I have a more definitive answer for whether the process degrades the output, but I also believe it's not so hard that only an academic can understand it.

-So, I've taken the intuition I built and distilled it into a short explainer here, broken down into a few iterative stages where each stage just changes one small thing about the last, starting with normal LLM token sampling and ending with full-on SynthID.
+So, I've taken that intuition and tried to distill it into a short explainer here, broken down into 4 stages with each stage building one small new thing upon the last, starting with normal LLM token sampling and ending with full-on SynthID.

 Let's see if we can understand it together!